jonatasbaldin/jonatasbaldin.github.io/cv.md

 ## Software Engineer @ Stack Builders Inc.
 _May/2018 – Nov/2018_

-Worked as a software developer for the Tech Education team at a Cloud communications platform, developing software related to dynamic code generation, improving their documentation, investigating and fixing issues in their open source libraries and building demos to showcase their products.
+Worked as a software developer for the Tech Education team at a Cloud communications platform, involved with dynamic code generation, improving their documentation, investigating and fixing issues in their open source libraries and building demos to showcase their products.

 ---